philippebeck/nemjs/README.md

 ## Overview

 nemjs is a JavaScript Backend Service Library.
-You will find some Services about Tokens, String, Images & Mails
+You will find some Services with Checkers, Getters & Setters

 ## Summary